-Much like the United Kingdom, the Australian Communications and Media Authority forces any sportsbook to acquire a license if they are operating in Australia.
+Much like crypto gambling from the United Kingdom, the Australian Communications and Media Authority forces any sportsbook to acquire a license if they are operating in Australia.
 If a sportsbook were to offer its services without a license the fine can be up to a whopping $1 million a day.

 4 of the 7 sites that block Australians are owned by Australians who live there or would like to be able to live there in the future.
 They block their homeland as there’s the very real possibility of enforcement and they don’t want to have the stress.

-Australian licensing authorities will not even allow government currency sportsbooks who fully KYC all their customers to accept bitcoin (as proven by Neds) so your end-to-end anonymous crypto sportsbooks have no chance of getting an Australian licence.
-Nor do they feel like they should given they have licences to operate globally from other authorities.
+Australian licensing authorities will not even allow government currency sportsbooks that fully KYC all their customers to accept Bitcoin (as proven by Neds) so your end-to-end anonymous crypto sportsbooks have no chance of getting an Australian license.
+Nor do they feel like they should have gambling licenses to operate globally from other authorities.

 What happens if I get caught using a VPN?

-We asked customer service agents from various sportsbooks and casinos about this, you can see the answers they gave here, along with the dangers of using a VPN, and the best VPNs to use.
+We asked customer service agents from various sportsbooks and casinos about this, you can see the answers they gave here, along with the dangers of using a VPN, and which crypto gambling sites are VPN-friendly.